aimanmy/json_restapi/README.md

 ![8](https://github.com/aimanmy/json_restapi/assets/77477805/13651aca-22b2-42f6-8ec7-e1ff8b743f60)

-* Based on the URL, if add `/longesttitle` after the `/jsons`, a  `JSON` response of the longestitle will be logged.
-URL: http://localhost:8080/jsons/longesttile.
+* Based on the URL, if add `/longesttitle` after the `/jsons`, a  `JSON` response of the longest title will be logged.
+URL: http://localhost:8080/jsons/longesttitle.
 * The `Longest Title` will display their `JSON` based on the latest data.

 ![9](https://github.com/aimanmy/json_restapi/assets/77477805/f4f9c78d-62b8-4853-9cb4-f6da2cdef7fb)